About Us

 Screenshot_20210505-204438_Gallery

-I’ve been lucky enough to travel and practice Occupational Therapy in hospitals and clinics in Ontario and British Columbia!
+I’ve been lucky enough to travel and practice Occupational Therapy throughout Canada!

 Publications